gripableteam/gripable-play-unity-docs/source/index.html.md

 bool IsDisconnected();
 ```

-> IsDisconnected returns true or false whether the device is disconnected or not.
+> Returns true if the device is disconnected.

 ```csharp
 bool isDisconnected = gripablePlay.IsDisconnected();
 ```

-IsDisconnected returns true or false whether the device is disconnected or not.
-This is equivalent of checking if the [connection status](#getconnectionstatus) is DISCONNECTED.
+Returns a <code>bool</code> that represents the device's current disconnected state.
+This is equivalent to checking if the [ConnectionStatus](#getconnectionstatus) is <code>DISCONECTED</code>.

 ### Return Values

 Returns | Description
 ------- | -----------
-true | The device is disconnected or not initialised
+<code>true</code> | The device is disconnected or not initialised
-false | The device is connecting, connected or disconnecting
+<code>false</code> | The device is connecting, connected or disconnecting

 # Grip Data

-Grip Data contains the sensor information from squeezing the Gripable Play.
+<code>GripData</code> contains the sensor information from squeezing the Gripable Play device.

 ## SubscribeToGripData()